What are the routes of administration for insulin?

 Injection sites should always be rotated to prevent lipohypertrophy.
 This is the growth of local fat in the skin as a consequence of the anabolic property of insulin which can impede the absorption of insulin and hence its action on lowering blood glucose levels.

 The needle must then be disposed of in a safe manner using an appropriate container.

 For patients with type 1 diabetes, a pre-filled insulin cartridge can also be inserted into a personal insulin pump.

 This device is permanently worn by the patient and constantly delivers an infusion of insulin, at a rate defined by the user.

 The cartridge is changed every few days.

 In the United Kingdom, only people with type 1 diabetes who meet essential criteria are entitled to a trial of insulin pump therapy.

 Did you know?
-New technology called the ‘artificial pancreas’ has been shown to be effective in controlling blood glucose concentrations in people with type 1 diabetes, including pregnant women.
+Research with new technology (i.e. not in routine clinical practice) called the ‘artificial pancreas’ has been shown to be effective in controlling blood glucose concentrations in people with type 1 diabetes, including pregnant women.

 If a person in hospital is unwell with uncontrolled high blood glucose levels, insulin can be administered through an intravenous insulin infusion.
 It is only rapid or short acting insulin that is administered by this route.